Treat bats for infection with white-nose syndrome

 Number of studies: 2

 Background information and definitions

 Various treatments for bats infected with white-nose syndrome have been suggested including antifungal agents, antimicrobial and enzyme inhibitors, and ultraviolet light.
-Some treatments have been tested on the white-nose syndrome fungus Pseudogymnoascus destructans in laboratories (e.g. Cornelison et al. 2014, Palmer et al. 2018), but we found only one study that tested a treatment on infected bats in a laboratory.
+Some treatments have been tested on the white-nose syndrome fungus Pseudogymnoascus destructans in laboratories (e.g. Cornelison et al. 2014, Palmer et al. 2018), but we found only two studies that tested treatments on infected bats.

 Cornelison C.T., Keel M.K., Gabriel K.T., Barlament C.K., Tucker T.A., Pierce G.E. & Crow S.A.
 (2014) A preliminary report on the contact-independent antagonism of Pseudogymnoascus destructans by Rhodococcus rhodochrous strain DAP96253.
 BMC Microbiology, 14, 246.

 Palmer J.M., Drees K.P., Foster J.T. & Lindner D.L.
 (2018) Extreme sensitivity to ultraviolet light in the fungal pathogen causing white-nose syndrome of bats.
 Nature Communications, 9, 35.